MateusClepf/private-s3-fetch/README.md

-# S3 Private Content Access Worker
+# Private S3 Fetch Worker

 This project provides a Cloudflare Worker that securely proxies requests to private content stored in Amazon S3 buckets.